architabanka/CARCH/README.md

 ./carch x original.carch

 If you don't want your original files overridden while unpacking and want to **extract resources back safely under brand new directories**:
-Create a temporary directory, drop the `.carch` component in, change locations, and invoke extraction cleanly without colliding conflicts!
-Follow these safety steps:
+Create a temporary directory, drop the `.carch` component in, change locations, and invoke extraction-

 ```bash
 mkdir extr_test